-- a The paintline / coatingline operator must develop and implement effective energy management policies and procedures and / or an energy management programme to: - monitor energy use (kWh, or equivalent) and CO2 (per m or tonne of product produced) i.e. the embodied energy and embodied carbon in the product.
-This could initial include scope 1 & 2 emissions and transport to and from the paintline / coatingline operator, but should expand to include scope 3 emissions in future years. - investigate any changes to energy efficiency on the line. - identify opportunities for energy efficiency improvements, particularly with regards to the operation of coaters and ovens. - regularly review the business case for implementing energy efficiency measures. - b The Licence Holder must annually report to The Trust on the programme and its implementation. - c Licence holders must have improvement objectives and targets for reduction of energy use related to production of ECNZ-licensed products, and associated GHG, over time.
-Furthermore, licence holders must publicly disclose a commitment to decarbonise between now and 2050 on a 1.5°C trajectory, with a 30 % reduction in scope 1 and 2 emissions by 2030.
-Any divergence from objectives or targets should be explained in the annual report.
+- a The paintline / coatingline operator must develop and implement effective energy management policies and procedures and / or an energy management programme to: - monitor energy use (kWh, or equivalent) and CO2 (per m2 or tonne of product produced) i.e. the embodied energy and embodied carbon in the product.
+This could initial include scope 1 & 2 emissions and transport to and from the paintline / coatingline operator, but should expand to include scope 3 emissions in future years. - investigate any changes to energy efficiency on the line. - identify opportunities for energy efficiency improvements, particularly with regards to the operation of coaters and ovens. - regularly review the business case for implementing energy efficiency measures. - b The Licence Holder must annually report to The Trust on the programme and its implementation.